5 Ways to Impact Staff Retention

 Formalized policies and practices regarding pathways to advancement and promotions are important to retention.
 A policy of filling open positions from within and laying out a clear process is evidence of commitment to employee growth and development.

-In addition to changes in responsibilities, employees want to keep expanding their knowledge bases.
 Formal training programs are always an option, but they can be expensive and require a significant commitment of time.
 Leveraging internal expertise to develop new skills and competencies can be an effective and economical way to provide opportunities to develop new skills.

 Some common initiatives include lunch and learns, peer mentoring, and preceptorships.
 This cross-pollination connects people across your organization, building rapport, trust, and camaraderie that deepens their connection to the organization.

-Recognize the pressures on employees
+4. Understand the pressures on employees

 Employees experience stress both in and outside of work.
 Regardless of the source, the resulting mental fatigue impacts work performance.
 Society is becoming more in tune and comfortable with discussing and addressing mental illness and stress.
 Top employers show similar understanding by instituting benefits that help employees better cope.